Health and safety policies

 Mobile phone with the following apps installed:

-Students are required to save all three of the Munich staff telephone numbers on their phones.
+Students are required to save all Munich staff telephone numbers on their phones.

-- N95 (European Equivalent: FFP2) respirators.
+• A supply of medical face masks (surgical masks) or N95/FFP2 respirators.
 You'll be able to find these in Munich, but you should beware of fake masks.
-Recommended: Bona Fide Masks.
+Recommended if purchasing in the U.S.: Bona Fide Masks.

-- At least two COVID-19 home tests in your dorm room (these are generally cheaper in Germany than in the US.
+• At least two COVID-19 home tests to keep in your dorm room (these are generally cheaper in Germany than in the US.

-- Over-the-counter medicines such as Tylenol and Motrin (while readily available in Germany, they tend to be less expensive in the U.S.)
+• Over-the-counter medicines such as Tylenol and Motrin (while readily available in Germany, they tend to be less

 Prescription medicines

+See our page on medications and therapy for details about bringing prescription medicines from the US to Germany and about continuing therapy in Germany.
 If possible, fill prescriptions in the U.S. that will cover you for the full duration of your time away from home.
 Because being in a foreign country is a new start of sorts, some students mistakenly think this is a good time to wean themselves off prescription medicines.
-We strongly advises students not to do this as being in a foreign country is stressful and coming off a medication could lead to severe emotional, mental and physical consequences.
+We strongly advise students not to do this as being in a foreign country is stressful and coming off a medication could lead to severe emotional, mental, and/or physical consequences.

 Hand hygiene